There is so much to contemplate when it comes to thinking about your home.

 - What types of bulbs meet my lighting needs but are energy efficient?

 Of course if that’s not enough, include one more thing on the list: When should I replace my heater?

 Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heating unit?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heater.

 1. Frequent Repair Costs

-It is not uncommon for a heating system to eventually need a part replacement or a little love once a year to make sure everything is running smoothly, but a well-maintained heater should work without much repairing along the way.
+It is common for a heating system to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
 A few signs that your system may be in need of replacing are below:

 - constantly writing checks just to keep your house comfortably warm.